maelle/simplymaelle/content/post/2022-04-05-github-tips/index.md

 -   [Pin your most important repositories](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/pinning-items-to-your-profile).
 They do not have to be *your* repositories, actually, they only need to be repositories you contributed to.

--   Make public the [organization memberships](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership) you want to show.
+-   Publicize the [organization memberships](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership) you want to show.

 -   Add a [profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) (yes, I have still not done this myself).